rotmg-tools/massMule/README.md

 massMule
 ========

-Perl scripts to manage mules.
+Scripts to manage mules.

-Some scripts may require additional Perl modules.
+Some scripts require additional Perl modules.

 Tested on Ubuntu Linux